 Ten Futures finds its theme perched between the science fiction genre and the futures unfolding around us in real time.
-Through drawings, photographs, video, sculptures, garments, short stories, and a video game, the artists in the exhibition daydream, fear for, and build their own imagined worlds.
-The term science fiction can be defined simply be… Continue reading Ten Futures
+Through drawings, photographs, video, sculptures, short stories, and a video game, the artists in the exhibition daydream, fear for, and build their own imagined worlds.
+The term science fiction can be defined simply be reversing… Continue reading Ten Futures

 The End is a group exhibition of AAP (Associated Artists of Pittsburgh) artists who reflect on ideas of when something ends, stops, or ceases to exist.
 Endings — be it the end of a movie, the waking from a bad dream, a breakup, or even death itself — have proven to be a captivating subject matter… Continue reading The End